-The implementation of project activities (Construction of Range Office cum residence, parking and approach road, retaining work and barbet wire fencing) will be carried out by the BFL focal person in BC 3.
+The implementation of project activities (repair and renovation of Range Office, Tsirangtoe and Beat Office at Sergithang) will be carried out by the BFL focal person in BC 3.
 The focal person will be responsible for compliance with all procedures outlined in this ESMP, as well as compliance with any requirements to obtain clearances, permits, approvals, or consent documents from relevant authorities and stakeholders.

-This ESMP should be part of the contract that the PA will sign with the Contractor(s) for implementation of the planned activities in BC 3 in 2022 and 2023.
+This ESMP should be part of the contract that the PA will sign with the Contractor(s) for implementation of the planned activities in BC 3 in 2024 and 2025.
 The Contractor is obligated to perform all proposed preventive or mitigation environmental and social measures in this plan and to keep the evidence of any documents related to applying these measures (e.g., letter asking the municipality for disposal of inert waste, records on OHS information session performed for all workers before start of activities, all developed EHS plans, etc.).
-An OHS information session should be organized by the Contractor for all workers prior to starting the project activities and prior any specific tasks with high health risks following Covid19 protocol and safety measures.
+An OHS information session should be organized by the Contractor for all workers prior to starting the project activities and prior to any specific tasks with high health risks following Covid protocol and safety measures.